michaelmusty/.dotfiles/README.markdown

 ------------

-The installation `Makefile` will delete things standing in the way of its symbolic links, so read the output of `make -n` first to make sure you aren’t going to lose anything unexpected.
+The installation `Makefile` will delete things standing in the way of its symbolic links, so read the output of `make -n install` first to make sure you aren’t going to lose anything unexpected.

 You’ll need to have a recent enough version of Git to support [submodules](http://git-scm.com/book/en/Git-Tools-Submodules) for the Vim